fionazfang/Climate_Modelling/README.md

 # Documentation

 ## Energy Balance Models (EBMs)
 Including two 0D EBMs and one 1D EMB.
-(Note to self: remember to upload the full Jupyter Notebooks scripts and data!)
-There is also a near-future projection inspired by University of Chicago's online course material.

 Here’s what I got when forcing the 0D model with Holocene climate data — big thanks to Dr Matt Osman for suggesting the data sources!